qurihara/Threejs-Tetris-3DModeler/README.md

-You can create 3D models for 3D printer through playing 3D Tetris!
+You can create 3D models for your 3D printer from scratch through playing 3D Tetris!

 At first, just try this app from the following link: https://dl.dropboxusercontent.com/u/7988399/Threejs-Tetris-3DModeler/index.html

+* I tested this app with chrome on windows.
-.STL export function is available with pressing esc key.
+* .STL export function is available with pressing esc key.

 You may need to repair .STL with https://modelrepair.azurewebsites.net/index.php